Castelvill/SandstormBox/docs/instructions.md

 **Description**

     Declare a variable with provided values.
+If the input values are variables, cast them to the correct type when possible.
+Casting is done during runtime.

 **Parameters**